 In an effort to turn piracy into profit, copyright holders have chased alleged BitTorrent pirates through courts all over the world.

-This so-called ‘copyright troll’ model was also adopted by the firm Prenda Law.
-However, the lawyers involved began to break the law themselves.
+This so-called copyright troll scheme was also used by the firm Prenda Law.
+However, the lawyers involved started to break the law themselves.